 The Garmin watches use photoplethysmography (PPG) technology to measure heart rate by detecting changes in blood flow.

-As you can notice, the optical sensors penetrate LED lights through the skin surface to measure and detect any fluctuations in the blood volume and blood flow.
+As you can notice, the optical sensors penetrate LED lights through the skin surface to measure and detect any fluctuations in blood volume and blood flow.

 This technique is accurate if the position of the tracker is stable and the muscles that surround the wrist area are not constantly working.

 There are several factors that can affect blood flow variations: